skodapetr/skodapetr.github.io/src/content/post/2021-07-28-data-factory.md

 From a certain perspective, the toolset is similar to ETL tools.
 The difference is in primary use cases.
 Unlike ETL, the new toolset should focus on rapid development and experimentation, reproducibility, adhering to open standards, and sharing not only *data pipelines* but also *data entries*.

+---

+*Update*: 13.9.2025:

+The first version was implemented as a bachelor thesis with [source code available](https://github.com/YArzumanyan/data-factory).
+The solution demonstrated use of different vocabularies and the overall architecture design.

+---

+*Next iteration*:

+What is missing is the integration with external resources, for example reading data from [National Open Data Catalog](https://data.gov.cz/).